awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 arn:aws:us-east-2:111122223333:session/session-1a2b3c4sEXAMPLE
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
+For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.

 For a list of Systems Manager resource types and their ARNs, see [Resources Defined by AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-resources-for-iam-policies) in the *Service Authorization Reference*\.
 To learn with which actions you can specify the ARN of each resource, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions)\.<a name="policy-conditions"></a>